oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.2.5 Older Initial Release Date than Revision History <a id='older-initial-release-date-than-revision-history'></a>

 It MUST be tested that the Initial Release Date is not older than the `date` of the oldest item in Revision History.
+As the timestamps might use different timezones, the sorting and comparison MUST take timezones into account.

 The relevant path for this test is: